Equivariant Coarse (Co-)Homology Theories: Examples

 has a $\Gamma$-equivariant split $\CX_*(X;M)\to \CX_*(A;M)$ (not compatible with the boundary map, of course) which maps all summands not supported within $A$ to $0$.
 This readily implies that the short sequence of the subcomplexes

 is also exact. \end{proof}

 \begin{lem} The ordinary $\Gamma$-equivariant coarse homology satisfies the strong homotopy axiom.
-In particular, it is also functorial under \emph{closeness classes} of coarse maps. \end{lem}
+In particular, it is also functorial under \emph{closeness classes} of $\Gamma$-equivariant coarse maps. \end{lem}

-\begin{proof} Let $H\colon (X\times [a,b],\coarseStr_\cU)\to (Y,\coarseStr_Y)$ be a $\Gamma$-equivariant generalized coarse homotopy between $f$ and $g$ which maps $A\times[a,b]$ into $B$.
-The outline of the proof is that we are going to construct a ``prism operator'' as a chain homotopy between $f_*$ and $g_*$ which should be interpreted as follows: A ``simplex'' $\mathbf{x}=(x_0,\dots,x_p)$ times the intervall $I$ must be ``sudivided'' into simplices of diameter only depending on the diameter of $\mathbf{x}$, but as the diameter of $I$ is allowed to depend unboundedly on $\mathbf{x}$, the fineness of the subdivision has to be chosen depending on $\mathbf{x}$.
+\begin{proof} Let $H\colon (X\times [a,b],\coarseStr_\cU)\to (Y,\coarseStr_Y)$ be a $\Gamma$-equivariant generalized coarse homotopy between~$f$ and $g$ which maps $A\times[a,b]$ into $B$.
+The outline of the proof is that we are going to construct a ``prism operator'' (inspired by the classical prism operator in algbraic topology, cf.~\cite[proof of Theorem 2.10]{Hatcher_AT}) as a chain homotopy between $f_*$ and $g_*$ which should be interpreted as follows: A~``simplex'' $\mathbf{x}=(x_0,\dots,x_p)$ times the intervall $I$ must be ``sudivided'' into simplices of diameter only depending on the diameter of $\mathbf{x}$, but as the diameter of $I$ is allowed to depend unboundedly on $\mathbf{x}$, the fineness of the subdivision has to be chosen depending on $\mathbf{x}$.
 Concretely, this is done as follows.